 A tour of Nemours includes a bus-ride around 300 acres of French manicured gardens (among the Best French Gardens in America) and a stop at the Carriage House.
 Open May 1st through December 31st Guided Mansion Tours – Tues-Sat: 9:30am, 12:00pm, & 3:00pm Sunday: 12:00pm & 3:00pm, $15.

-VISIT: Mount Cuba Center.
 In 1934, Pamela du Pont Copeland transformed a fallow cornfield with no bio-diversity whatsoever into a thriving ecosystem with ponds, woodlands, meadows, and bogs.
-Now, you’re invited to walk rustic mulched paths to a lily-padded pond that puts one in mind of Monet’s Giverny, past Lady Slippers and Pitcher Plants (digesting bugs), signs with poems on the back and other surprises on 20 acres of manicured formal and naturalistic gardens and 1000+ acres of natural preserved lands.
+Now, the public is invited to walk rustic mulched paths to a lily-padded pond that puts one in mind of Monet’s Giverny.
+Stroll past Lady Slippers and Pitcher Plants (digesting bugs), signs with poems on the back and other surprises on 20 acres of manicured formal and naturalistic gardens and 1000+ acres of natural preserved lands.

-VISIT: Historic New Castle.
-Not to be confused with the new New Castle, this 6 block historic district is so authentic (if you remove the cars), it served as backdrop for the Oprah Winfrey movie, Beloved.
-Some of the red brick townhomes, shutters in black and Federal Blue, were here when William Penn arrived in the New World, and at one time the copula that sits atop the Courthouse (a newly designated National Historic Monument) served as the border between Delaware and Pennsylvania.
+Red brick town homes, featuring shutters in black and Federal Blue, were here when William Penn arrived in the New World.
+And at one time the copula that sits atop the Courthouse served as the border between Delaware and Pennsylvania.

 To round out your colonial experience, eat Fried Oysters or a Reuben on a Dutch Pretzel Roll off pewter plates at Jessop’s Tavern and Colonial Restaurant.
 In a three hundred year old barrel-making shop, it’s a throwback for sure, with ale tankards, colonial fare and waitresses in period dirndl skirts.